 Lack of Corporate Governance

-In a firm, the directors and managers are in charge of making sure the employees are treated equally and are safe at the company.
+In a firm, the directors and managers make sure the employees are treated equally and safe.
 It is a part of corporate governance and is one of the most critical factors in running a business.
 Corporate governance is the arrangement of rules, traditions and processes by which a company is directed and controlled.
 Ideal corporate governance involves managing the equal interests of employees, shareholders, customers and the government.
-Lack of governance is when a company does not balance these interests and is more focused on financial factors.
+Lack of governance is when a company does not balance these interests and focuses more on financial factors.

 Lack of governance can allow an employee to sue the director due to bad working conditions or discrimination in the company.
 A popular example of lack of governance is managers or directors discriminating against employees due to gender, where female employees are paid less than males.
 Gender discrimination can lead to a strong case against the manager and damage the company.

 D&O insurance will still assist the manager while facing these claims.
 The insurance will cover any related costs regarding the claims in consequence of the lack of cooperate governance.
-When a manager is covered by D&O insurance they do not have to worry as much when handling a large team, as management can’t control everyone and mistakes or miscommunication is highly common.
-With D&O insurance the lawsuit or claim will not financially affect the managers as much as it would without insurance cover.
+Managers are protected by D&O insurance, they do not have to worry about handling a large team, as management can’t control everyone and mistakes or miscommunication is highly common.
+With D&O insurance, the lawsuit or claim will not financially affect the managers as much as it would without insurance cover.